lemieuxl/pyGenClean/docs_src/index.rst

 Input Files
 ===========

-To use *pyGenClean*, two sets of files are required: a set of genotype files and a configuration file.
+To use :py:mod:`pyGenClean`, two sets of files are required: a set of genotype files and a configuration file.

 Genotype Files
 --------------